 The analysis of decentralized control in the frame of the struts revealed more nuanced results than expected.
-While cubic architectures are frequently associated with reduced coupling between actuators and sensors, our comparative study showed that these benefits may be more subtle or context-dependent than commonly described.
-Under the conditions analyzed, the coupling characteristics of cubic and non-cubic configurations appeared similar.
+While cubic architectures are frequently associated with reduced coupling between actuators and sensors, this study showed that these benefits may be more subtle or context-dependent than commonly described.
+Under the conditions analyzed, the coupling characteristics of cubic and non-cubic configurations, in the frame of the struts, appeared similar.

-Fully decoupled dynamics can be achieved when the center of mass of the moving body coincides with the cube's center.
+Fully decoupled dynamics in the Cartesian frame can be achieved when the center of mass of the moving body coincides with the cube's center.
 However, this arrangement presents practical challenges, as the cube's center is traditionally located between the top and bottom platforms, making payload placement problematic for many applications.